 2) Organic Peroxides

 Class 6 – Poisons and Etiologic Materials

-This comprises of substances or materials that are deemed toxic or poisonous and also pose infection to anyone who comes in close contact with it.
+This comprises substances or materials that are deemed toxic or poisonous and also pose infection to anyone who comes in close contact with them.

 1) Poisonous Materials